dOrgTech/OpenRaise/docs/BondingCurve.md

 ) public
 ```

-[**`pay`**](./contracts/BondingCurve/BondingCurve.sol): Pay the DAO in collateralTokens.
+[**`pay`**](./contracts/BondingCurve/BondingCurve.sol): Pay the beneficiary in collateralTokens.
 Revenue sent in this method is distributed between the beneficiary and the bondedToken holders according to the dividendPercentage parameter;

 ```
 function pay(